 For an authentic local experience in Soho, don’t miss sampling the original cronut at Dominique Ansel Bakery.
 A cross between a doughnut and croissant, it was invented by owner Ansel and has won many awards.

 If you want to explore some of the city’s other neighbourhoods on foot, Greenwich Village is only about a 15-minute walk of Soho.
-It’s home to Washington Square Park, one of the city’s most recognisable public spaces.
+It’s home to Washington Square Park, one of the city’s most recognizable public spaces.
 Sunbathers lounge on the lawn while students gather around the fountain, musicians strum guitars and free live jazz is occasionally hosted too.
 If you’re into jazz, you’ll want to stick around after dark to enjoy it at the Blue Note Jazz Club, which prides itself on being the “jazz capital of the world.”

 Soho in New York

 K.C.
-Dermody | Skribent
+Dermody | Contributing Writer